 - Emotional distress

 - Failure to comply with state nursing home standard-of-care laws

 - Wrongful death.

 We Can Help With Your Nursing Home Lawsuit

 The law surrounding injuries caused by nursing home care can be complicated, so it’s important to speak with an experienced lawyer who can identify all actionable grounds and all proper parties.
 If you believe that your loved one is in a facility that is failing to abide by the proper standards of care, the Philadelphia nursing home negligence lawyers of Wapner Newman can review the case and advise as to whether there are grounds to seek financial compensation.
 Serving communities throughout Pennsylvania and New Jersey, our elder abuse lawyers believe in holding nursing homes and assisted living facilities accountable for their negligent actions.
 We invite you to discuss your unique situation by calling us at (215) 569-0900 or filling out a free case evaluation form.
-Talk to our attorneys to find out if your situation merits a nursing home abuse lawsuit.
+Talk to our personal injury attorneys to find out if your situation merits a nursing home abuse lawsuit.